Skip to main content

 }

-In the example above, I want to hide both filter city and country in the destination dashboard and overwrite the default filter value of country (set to Vietnam), I changed the hidden value to true and change the value inside default_condition to Vietnam.
+In the example above, we want to hide both filter city and country in the destination dashboard and overwrite the default filter value of country (set to Vietnam), I changed the hidden value to true and changed the value inside default_condition to Vietnam.

 Let us know what you think about this document :)